kevinsala/HealthProject/README.md

 * Bluetooth communication protocol between the hardware equipment and the application.
 * ShiftBrite RGB LED control.
 * Function LEDs control via _multiplexer_.
-* Needs an external input voltatge (10V, -5V and GND input)
+* Needs an external input voltatge (10V, -5V and GND input).

 ## Android Application
 The next pictures shows the Android application and its friendly user interface.
 It has a page and instructions for each health functionality and a Bluetooth communication protocol, totally transparent to user.
-The application Project is located in the ['Android' folder](https://github.com/kevinsala/HealthProject/tree/master/Android)
+The application Project is located in the ['Android' folder](https://github.com/kevinsala/HealthProject/tree/master/Android).

 ![Main page](https://cloud.githubusercontent.com/assets/7224381/12695507/c0be4e9c-c750-11e5-9e37-5c61616f7aed.jpg)